-- The student must be unable to obtain on-campus employment or pay available from on-campus employment or the pay is insufficient to meet the student's financial needs.
+- The student must be unable to obtain on-campus employment or pay available from on-campus employment is insufficient to meet the student's financial needs.

 - The DSO must recommend approval of the request and provide the F-1 student with a signed Form I-20.

 - Any F-1 student may not begin working without an Employment Authorization Department (EAD).
-The application process for the EAD varies between two to four months
+The application process for the EAD varies between two to five months

 EAD Application Procedures